 Day 7: Lalibela

-A morning flight takes you to Lalibela, one of Ethiopia's most remarkable destinations and a UNESCO World Heritage site.
+An early morning flight takes you to Lalibela, one of Ethiopia's most remarkable destinations and a UNESCO World Heritage site.
 At the end of the 12th and beginning of the 13th centuries, King Lalibela of the Zaghwe dynasty built a series of rock hewn churches in this spot, calling it New Jerusalem.
-Physically shaped from the rock in which they stand, these towering edifices seems to be a superhuman creation in scale, workmanship and concept.
+Carved from the rock in which they stand, these towering edifices seems to be a superhuman creation in scale, workmanship and concept.
 11 churches in the town are named after the King.

 A short drive outside the town sits Mezena Lodge, one of Lalibela's finest accommodation options offering stunning views out of Lalibela.